CSituma/CSituma/README.md

 - 🔭 I’m currently working on a React-Express project

-- 🌱Ask me About : React, Jamstack, MERN Stack
+- 🌱Ask me About : React, Jamstack

 - 👯 I’m looking to collaborate on React and Node Projects

-- ♣️ I'm hireable for a job as a FullStack JavaScript Developer.
+- ♣️ I'm hireable for a job as a JavaScript Developer.

 - 📫 How to reach me: cnsituma@gmail.com